Hound Dogs

 About the Taiwan Dog

-The Taiwan Dog is a large hound dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Taiwan Dog is best matched with experienced owners.
+The Taiwan Dog is a medium hound dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Taiwan Dog is best matched with experienced owners.
 Typically standing 16 to 21 inches and weighing 25 to 40 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Taiwan Dog brings a distinct combination of traits that sets it apart.
 The Taiwan Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Taiwan Dog loves being close to its people and forms strong bonds with every member of the household.